arm-diaz/aws-bootcamp-cruddur-2023/journal/week1.md

 - [How to run a flask application](https://www.twilio.com/blog/how-run-flask-application)

-## Push and tag a image to DockerHub
+## Push and tag an image to DockerHub

 I built the backend images using `v{num}` to version and tag docker images.
 I simulated two versions of docker and run each container in a different port.
 This could be useful to simulate how distributed applications are executed.